 Congratulations to the graduates, NCIE Job Ready program and TAFE NSW for training and supporting the students through another great semester.
 Thanks also to the NCIE catering team for providing a delicious feed after the ceremony.

 NCIE Job Ready and TAFE will run the Certificate IV in Fitness, starting July 2.
-The 18 week course will train you to become a qualified personal trainer.
-Nearly all of the recent graduates have already enrolled, so don’t miss out!
+The 18 week course will train you to become a qualified personal trainer, and nearly all of the recent graduates have already enrolled!

 This course is open to Aboriginal and/or Torres Strait Islander people who already hold a Certificate III in Fitness.